NativeScript/docs-v7/docs/code-sharing/migrating-a-web-project.md

 All remaining Angular Packages should be at **6.0.0** or newer.

-For an easy update instructions, use the interactive [Angular Update Guide](https://update.angular.io/).
+For easy update instructions, use the interactive [Angular Update Guide](https://update.angular.io/).

 ## Migrating Project Structure

-The first step is to convert the web project to a code sharing structure and add NativeScript to it.
-This is done with the following command:
+The first step is to convert your web project to a code-sharing structure is to add NativeScript.
+You can do this with the following command:

 ```bash
 ng add @nativescript/schematics
 ```

-This command installs **@nativescript/schematics**, and then adds a NativeScript specific copy of:
+This command installs **@nativescript/schematics**, and then adds a NativeScript-specific copy of:

-* the Main file - **main.ns.ts** file, which bootstraps the NativeScript Entry Module,
+* The Main file - **main.ns.ts**, which bootstraps the NativeScript Entry Module,
-* the Entry Module file - by default this is **app.module.tns.ts** (this is based on the name of the module provided to **bootstrapModule** in **main.ts**),
+* the Entry Module file - by default this is **app.module.tns.ts**, which is based on the name of the module provided to **bootstrapModule** in your **main.ts**,
-* Entry Component file - by default this is **app.component.ts** (this is based on the name of the component provided to **bootstrap** in the web entry module**
+* Entry Component file - by default this is **app.component.ts**, which is based on the name of the component provided to **bootstrap** in the web entry module,
-* the App Routing file - **app-routing.module.ts**, which brings in **NativeScriptRouterModule**.
-It also provides a path to the sample module (**BarcelonaModule**)
+* and the App Routing file - **app-routing.module.ts**, which brings in **NativeScriptRouterModule**.
+It also provides a path to the sample module (**BarcelonaModule**).

-Additionally, the **ng add** command adds **BarcelonaModule**, which is a sample module to show how a code sharing module should be constructed.
+Additionally, the **ng add** command adds **BarcelonaModule**, which is a sample module to show how a code-sharing module should be constructed.
 It is also used for validation that the conversion of the project was successful.

 ### Validating the project migration

-The easiest way to validate that the migration worked is to build and run the apps.
+The easiest way to validate that the migration worked is to build and run your apps.

 #### Validate the web project

-Call **ng serve -o** and you should get the same app as before running **ng add**.
+Run **ng serve -o** from your terminal or command prompt, and you should get the same app as before running **ng add**.

-Next - assuming your app is configured with app navigation - add **BarcelonaModule** to your entry module (default: **app.module.ts**) and in browser navigate to **/players** (i.e. **http://localhost:4200/players**).
-You should see a list of Barcelona FC players, and if you click on any name the app should navigate to **/player/:id**.
+Next, assuming your app is configured with app navigation, add **BarcelonaModule** to your entry module (default: **app.module.ts**), and in your browser navigate to **/players** (i.e. **http://localhost:4200/players**).
+You should see a list of Barcelona players, and if you click on any name the app you should navigate to **/player/:id**.

 #### Validate the NativeScript project

-To validate the mobile setup you need to run the NativeScript build.
+To validate the mobile setup you need to run a NativeScript build.

-To build a NativeScript app, run the following command:
+To build a NativeScript app, run one of the following commands, depending on which platform you want to run your app on.

 ```iOS
 tns run ios --bundle